Having a good vet is essential to your cat's chances of

 your vet has superb diagnostic and caring skills, if your personalities clash,

-or if you too intimidated to ask questions, you
+or if you are too intimidated to ask questions, you

 are not a good match.